tonghuikang/sutd-term4/OPTI/wk1-standardLP.md

 Reference: http://web.mit.edu/15.053/www/AMP-Chapter-01.pdf

+You need to know how to transform a **linear program** into **a standard linear program** (and understand what are they, as well).

-You need to know how to transform a linear program into a standard linear program.
-(Linear constraints, with "linear absolute residuals" or "maximum absolute residual" the objective function is still a linear program, and you need to know how to transform those as well).
+You also need to know how to obtain the linear program from less obvious formulations.

+- Linear constraints, with "linear absolute residuals" or "maximum absolute residual" the objective function is still a linear program.
+- Other variations (see nurse scheduling problem)

 ### Optimisation Paradigm